tingard/IRIS-front-end/README.md

  - be explicit with descriptions of what the test does
  - try to be fairly thorough, what could break the component?

+To run tests, first make sure jest-cli is installed:
+`npm install jest-cli --save`
-To run tests, simply use `yarn test`
+then simply use `yarn test`

 ## Structure of IRIS